S.2152 - Amy, Vicky, and Andy Child Pornography Victim Assistance Act of 2018115th Congress (2017-2018) |

 Text available as:

-To amend title 18, United States Code, to provide for assistance for victims of child pornography, and for other purposes.
+Resolved, That the bill from the Senate (S. 2152) entitled “An Act to amend title 18, United States Code, to provide for assistance for victims of child pornography, and for other purposes.”, do pass with the following

 Congress finds the following:

-(1) The demand for child pornography harms children because it drives production, which involves severe and often irreparable child sexual abuse and exploitation.
+(1) The demand for child pornography harms children because it drives production, which involves severe child sexual abuse and exploitation.

 (3) In Paroline v.
 United States (2014), the Supreme Court recognized that “every viewing of child pornography is a repetition of the victim’s abuse”.